dart-lang/site-www/src/resources/dartpad-best-practices.md

 **II.
 Exercise**

-{% asset dartpad-best-practices/m_exericise.png alt="An illustration of an exericise" %}
+{% asset dartpad-best-practices/m_exercise.png alt="An illustration of an exercise" %}
 {: .img-xs-wrapper}

 </div>